Anchorage Youth Development Coalitioncommunity collaboration at work

 Lindsey Hajduk began serving as the Director of the Anchorage Youth Development Coalition (AYDC) in July of 2016.
 Prior to serving the AYDC coalition, Lindsey focused her career in environmental conservation policy and community organizing.
 Lindsey worked with rural Alaska communities to influence policy and land management impacting local subsistence resources as the Alaska Director with the Conservation Lands Foundation.
 Lindsey also oversaw statewide and national grassroots campaigns as the Sierra Club’s Alaska Representative.
 Lindsey continues to serve as a volunteer board president for Bike Anchorage, a local bicycle advocacy organization.
 In her free time, Lindsey loves riding her bike, kayaking and hiking throughout Alaska, and playing in a marimba band.

-Ciara Johnson is the AYDC team Project Manager!
+Ciara Johnson is the AYDC team Projects Director.
 She brings experience as a youth worker, facilitator, and project manager from her previous roles at Kenai National Wildlife Refuge, The Student Conservation Association, Heifer International, and Caring for Cambodia.

 She received her Master’s degree in Globalization and Educational Change from Lehigh University.
-Ciara has a passion for building strong, connected communities where youth can thrive.
+Ciara is committed to building strong, connected communities where youth can thrive.

 - Krystal Kompkoff (Chair) – Alaska Job Corps